K-MaryAnne/ICS3203-CAT2-Assembly-KariukiMaryAnne-147735/README.md

 ## Overview
 This repository contains assembly programs created for the ICS3203 CAT2 assignment.
 Each program demonstrates key assembly language concepts and solutions to the tasks provided in the assessment.

+Each program file is thoroughly documented with detailed comments explaining the purpose, functionality, and logic of key sections and functions.
+These comments provide clarity on the program's flow, decision-making processes, and technical implementation, ensuring the code is easy to understand and maintain.

 ## Program 1: Control Flow and Conditional Logic

 ### Overview